geekodour/o/content/public_lists/dem_comments.md

 ## HN {#hn}

 -   A data structure can be seen as an interface, a logical structure, a physical layout, or an encoding.
 When you teach them, you have to start from somewhere.
+-   Never say "Got it" or "OK" when someone is explaining a problem or solution and you don't follow.
+It feels awkward to say "Sorry, I'm still not following.
+Do you mean that when..." five times in the same conversation but it is worth your time and embarrassment to come away with a correctly framed and well understood situation.
+Otherwise you will figure out what they meant after wasting hours/days/months solving the wrong thing.
+-   Facing the fact that ideas are ten a penny, it makes sense to see what necessary but perhaps still insufficient accessories an idea needs to prosper.
+In order of increasing value;
+    -   an idea
+    -   a good idea
+    -   a good implementable idea
+    -   a good implementable idea whose time has come
+    -   an invention (the concrete verification of an idea)
+    -   a design ( a workable invention)
+    -   a potential product (reproducible/manufacturable design)
+    -   a potentially profitable product
+    -   a marketable and profitable product
+    -   a marketable, profitable product, backed by money and good luck
+-   You'll be faced with situations where your colleagues/organization expect you to implement solutions you think are not the best.
+Understand that "the best way" for the team or business is not necessarily the same as "the best way" for you personally or "the best way" overall.
+You are likely missing some context about the choice.
+Be mindful of reputation risks, time costs and maintenance costs involved in changing the approach.
+    -   When you're asked to code something you don't agree with (including ethical issues) your options include: silently accept their approach, refuse to do their approach, propose an approach (with conversation or code) and gracefully accept the result, or find another job.
+Be aware that different organizations will react differently to those approaches.
+Under no circumstances should you fall into the trap of spending a week to convince the team to adopt a change that would save a week of costs.